Vice President of Puntland

-The Vice President of the Puntland (VPOTP) serves as the secondary head of the Government of Puntland after the President of Puntland.
+The vice president of Puntland (VPOP) serves as the secondary head of the Government of Puntland after the President of Puntland.
 The office was established following the formation of Puntland on 1 August 1998, and is held by five officials, and two interim vice presidents, elected by the Parliament of Puntland.
 The first vice president was Mohamed Abdi Hashi.
 Following the 2024 Vice Presidential Election, Ilyas Osman Lugator was elected in January 2024.

 Establishment and history

-In 1998, the self-autonomous Puntland State declared its autonomy, and Abdullahi Yusuf Ahmed was chosen as its first president, with Mohamed Abdi Hashi serving as his vice president.
+In 1998, the self-autonomous Puntland State declared its autonomy, and Abdullahi Yusuf Ahmed was chosen as the first president, with Mohamed Abdi Hashi serving as his vice president.
 Puntland had a single-chamber quasi-legislature called the Council of Elders.
 Ahmed served in the office of the president from July 23, 1998, to June 30, 2001.